Nodes 101

 What's a node?

 In most crypto networks, nodes validate transactions.
 QuStream's encryption nodes are different.
-They serve as a certified source of QRNG (Quantum Random Number Generation) output—generating and disseminating the quantum randomness that powers QuStream's encryption.
+They serve as a certified distribution source for QRNG (Quantum Random Number Generation) output — routing the quantum randomness that supports QuStream's algorithm as it secures data in transit against quantum attacks.
+Nodes aren't compensated simply for existing: There's software to install, and the node must be up and running to be considered an active participant.
+Keep your node online, get paid.

 What's staking?

 Staking means locking up QST tokens to show commitment to the network.
-It's not required to run a node, but staking dramatically increases earnings.
+It's not required to run a node, but staking is the commitment that qualifies a node for the full compensation rate.
+Unstaked nodes are paid at 30% of it.

-Purchase a node key on the marketplace (a one-time purchase, priced in QST by sellers).
-The marketplace interface refers to these as "nodes," but what you're actually buying is a node key—a license that gives you the right to run a node.
+Purchase a node key (a one-time purchase, priced in QST by sellers).
+The marketplace interface refers to these as "nodes," but what you're actually buying is a node key — a license that gives you the right to run a node.
 After purchase, you'll receive a unique identifier that you use when installing the node software.

-Node keys are bought and sold at account.qustream.com/marketplace.
+Node keys are bought and sold on the QuStream node marketplace at account.qustream.com/marketplace.
 Prices fluctuate based on seller demand.

 If you own a node